mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/11/asm-security.md

 kubectl apply -n $ingressNamespace -f asm-ingress.yaml
 ```

 _Note: Gateways are generally owned by the platform admins or network admins team.
-Therefore, the `Gateway` resource is created in the `asm-ingress` namespace owned by the platform admin._
+Therefore, the [shared `Gateway`](https://istio.io/latest/docs/setup/additional-setup/gateway/#shared-gateway) resource is created in the `asm-ingress` namespace owned by the platform admin._

 Finally, we need to apply a `VirtualService` configuration to the `asm-ingressgateway` proxy to manage inbound traffic for the OnlineBoutique's `frontend` service:
 ```